HsiangHung/Machine_Learning_Note/Generative_AI/Large_language_model/RAG/README.md

 Large language models (LLMs) sometimes can nail the answer to questions, but other times they regurgitate random facts from their training data.
 We might observe hallucination in LLMs: they have no idea what they’re saying.
 LLMs know how words relate statistically, but not what they mean [[IBM Blog]][What is retrieval-augmented generation?].

-RAG is an AI framework for retrieving facts from an **external** knowledge base to ground LLMs on the most accurate, **up-to-date** information and to give users insight into LLMs' generative process [[IBM Blog]][What is retrieval-augmented generation?].
+RAG is an AI framework for retrieving facts from an **external** knowledge base to ground LLMs on the most accurate, **up-to-date** information and to give users insight into LLMs' generative process [[Meta AI]][Retrieval Augmented Generation: Streamlining the creation of intelligent natural language processing models][[IBM Blog]][What is retrieval-augmented generation?].
+This flexibility makes RAG adaptive for situations where facts could evolve over time.

+RAG can be fine-tuned and its internal knowledge can be modified in an efficient manner and without needing retraining of the entire model.

 ### Benfits Using RAG